 4. Multisite Plugin Manager

-This is an absolute must-have plugin for multisite networks.
+This is an absolute must-have WordPress multisite plugin.
 It’s packed with features that make managing plugins on your network easier.

 Formerly known as WPMU Plugin Manager, the Multisite Plugin Manager enables you to set permissions and access levels for plugins on your network.